Skip to main content

 • Current Status: Answered by Fergus Ewing on 26 April 2018

-To ask the Scottish Government how many of the vessels licensed to take part in the razor clam electrofishing trial are registered in England.
+To ask the Scottish Government whether the identities of each of the licensed vessels taking part in the razor clam electrofishing trial will be made publicly available.